mfuroyama/nodeVISTAClients/rpcClient/README.md

 These clients run on your __host__ machine (__not__ the nodeVISTA VM) and use _ES6 Promises_.

-The first example client is _rpcProblemClient.js_.
+The first example client is _rpcProblemsClient.js_.

 ### Install Module Dependencies